Tight contact structures without symplectic fillings are everywhere: Bourgeois contact manifolds

-Moreover, if $V_+$ is Weinstein, there is a (smooth) copy of $V_+$ inside $M_+'$, such that the following holds: \begin{itemize} \item $V_+ \subset M_+'$ can be isotoped to lie in the negative end $M'$ of the cobordism $W_{cap}$; \item the image of the map induced by the natural inclusion $ H_q(V_+) \to H_q(M'_+)$, has dimension at least $\dim H_q(V_+) - \#(q\text{-surgeries})$. \end{itemize} \end{proposition} \begin{proof} The existence of the cobordism simply follows from the fact that the blow-down cobordism of \Cref{thm:cap_MNW} can be described as an attachment of a handle $V_-\times \DD^2$ on top of $V_-\times\SSS^1\subset M$, and that the contact surgeries are made in the interior of $V_+\times \SSS^1\subset M$, which is \emph{disjoint} from $V_-\times\SSS^1$; see \Cref{fig:blowdown_handle}.
+\begin{proof} The existence of the cobordism simply follows from the fact that the blow-down cobordism of \Cref{thm:cap_MNW} can be described as an attachment of a handle $V_-\times \DD^2$ on top of $V_-\times\SSS^1\subset M$, and that the contact surgeries are made in the interior of $V_+\times \SSS^1\subset M$, which is \emph{disjoint} from $V_-\times\SSS^1$; see \Cref{fig:blowdown_handle}.
 In particular, in the symplectic cobordism given by blowing-down and performing the contact surgeries, one can find a symplectic sub-cobordism from $M'$ to $M_+'$ as claimed in the statement.

-For the second part of the statement, first notice that, because of the dimensions involved, the attaching regions of the surgery handles that give $M_+'$ starting from $OB(V_+,\Id)$ can be made smoothly disjoint from the $n$-skeleton $V_+^{(n)}$ of a page $V_+$ in the open book by general position.
-In particular, by the Weinstein assumption on $V_+$, one naturally has a copy of $N(V_+^{(n)})\simeq V_+$ inside $M_+'$.
-What is more, as $M_+'$ is topologically obtained from $M'$ by attaching a handle $V_-\times \DD^2$, i.e.\ Morse handles of indices between $1$ and $n+1$, the subset $V_+^{(n)}\subset M_+'$ can be isotoped down to the negative boundary $M'$ of $W_{cap}$, and the same is true for $N(V_+^{(n)})\simeq V_+ \subset M_+'$.
-The final claim follows from the fact that it is obtained by performing a certain number, say $k$, of contact surgeries on $OB(V_+,\Id)$, which can at most kill $k$ generators in the homology group of the corresponding degree. \end{proof}
+For the second part of the statement, we first point out that the dimension of the ambient manifold is $2n+1$, while $V_+$ is homotopy equivalent to its $n$-skeleton, and the dimension of the attaching spheres for the surgeries is at most $n$.
+In particular, up to perturbing the attaching spheres of the surgery handles that give $M_+'$ starting from $OB(V_+,\Id)$ \emph{among isotropic/Legendrian submanifolds}, we can assume that they are disjoint from the $n$-skeleton $V_+^{(n)}$ of a page $V_+$ in the open book by general position.
+In particular, one naturally has a copy of a neighborhood of $V_+^{(n)}$, which is homotopy equivalent to $V_+$, inside $M_+'$; we denote it $V_+'\simeq V_+$.

+What is more, as $M_+'$ is topologically obtained from $M'$ by attaching a handle $V_-\times \DD^2$, and the subset $V_+' \subset M_+'$ is disjoint from it as well as from the surgery region, then $V_+'$ lives in a region where the cobordism $W_{cap}$ is a trivial product and therefore $V_+'$ can be isotoped down to the negative boundary $M'$ of $W_{cap}$.

+The final claim follows from the fact that $M_+'$ is obtained by performing a certain number, say $k$, of contact surgeries on $OB(V_+,\Id)$, which can at most kill $k$ generators in the homology group of the corresponding degree. \end{proof}